A long time ago, in a bedroom far, far away….

 I thought these were too perfect to pass up!
 I love how they’re actually shaped like a Storm Trooper helmet.

 Shop Around for Fun and Low Cost Supporting Decor Pieces

-I also snagged a pillow cover at Pottery Barn Kids that was on clearance and added it to his window bench.
+I also snagged some decorative pillows at Pottery Barn Kids that were on clearance and added them to his window bench.